AP Automation Business Case: The CFO-Approved Template

 How long does it take to see ROI from AP automation?

-Most mid-market companies see positive ROI within 3-6 months.
-The fastest wins come from duplicate payment prevention and early payment discount capture, which produce savings from day one.
+Most mid-market companies see positive ROI within 3-6 months, and the 2026 benchmark for teams reaching 70% touchless processing is a median payback around 8 months, with full payback typically inside 6 to 12 months.
+The fastest wins come from duplicate payment prevention and early payment discount capture, which produce verifiable savings from day one.
 Full processing cost reduction takes 60-90 days as the team ramps on the new system.
-Companies processing more than 200 invoices per month typically break even within the first month based on per-invoice cost savings alone.
+Companies processing more than 200 invoices per month typically break even within the first month on per-invoice cost savings alone.

 What's the biggest mistake in AP automation business cases?

-Leading with cost-per-invoice savings instead of risk reduction and cash flow visibility.
+Leading with cost-per-invoice savings or a vendor's headline ROI multiple instead of risk reduction and cash flow visibility.
 CFOs hear efficiency pitches constantly and have learned to discount vendor-generated ROI numbers by 50-70%.
 Starting with verifiable risk metrics — your actual duplicate payment rate, missed discount amounts, and audit findings — builds credibility that efficiency claims alone cannot.
+Order every number in the case by how independently the CFO can confirm it.

 How much does AP automation cost for a mid-market company?